stackrox/stackrox/scanner/decisions/0004-scannerv4-read-vulneralbilities.md

 ## Decision

-The CVSS Updater will be housed within Central, where it will retrieve CVSS data from Google storage when needed.
-It is designed to make a single HTTP call for each yearly NVD data bundle, with the earliest data tracing back to 2002.
-The updater will also compare the sha256 from the CVSS meta file for each year to determine if any data can be bypassed.
+The NVD CVSS Updater will retrieve CVSS data from Google storage at a configurable interval.
+It will make a single HTTP call for each yearly NVD data bundle, with the earliest data tracing back to 2002, and the latest to the current year.
+The updater will also compare the sha256 from the CVSS meta file for each year to detect and ignore corrupted data.

+A GitHub workflow will keep the NVD data bundle in the Google Storage up-to-date.

 This Updater will consolidate the data that only contains valid CVSS v3 scores, generate a json file and store it as a zip file in Central's file system.
 This compressed file is typically around 50 MB in size.